 Zoom Closed Captioning Setup

 1. In your Zoom call, click on the arrow next to your microphone button to set the microphone and speaker settings.
-Select the Speaker as “Multi-Output Device”.
+Select the Speaker as “VB Cable”.

-16. Now, captions will be generated and appear in the Zoom call when someone speaks.
-Note: The computer setup to auto-caption the Zoom meeting must be separate from the device that you yourself will participate in the Zoom meeting.
-If you participate and run auto-captioning on the same computer, your audio will not be captioned in the meeting.
+Note: The computer setup to auto-caption/translate the Zoom meeting must be separate from the device that you yourself will participate in the Zoom meeting.